 Every business needs a website.
-In 2021, that is no longer debatable.
+Nowadays, that is no longer debatable.
 There are so many benefits that having an online presence will bring your business, whether you run a thrift shop or a multinational.
 But this does not imply that you must splurge several thousands of dollars in building one, especially if you run a small business.

 Enter shared web hosting.
 If you run a small business that does not expect a ton of traffic, then this is the way to go.
 Shared hosting plans are also great for individuals and non-profit entities.
 They are usually the first direction new entrants to the internet take.
 Shared hosting plans are cost-effective, and represent good value for money, in most cases.